Sterling eyes 200-day moving average at $1.27 as risk sentiment improves

 "According to our calculation, the 30-day rolling correlation between daily percentage changes in GBP/USD and MSCI ACWI index remains elevated at +0.56," Hardman said.

-Britain's imminent exit from the European Union, however, still weighed on investors' minds.
+Britain's imminent exit from the European Union, however, still weighs on investors' minds.

 Britain is urging businesses and individuals to prepare for the Dec.
 31 end of the Brexit transition period with an information campaign titled: "The UK's new start: let's get going."